anjanphys/anjanphys.github.io/_talks/talk-3.md

 ---
-title: "Talk in International Conference on Gravitation and Cosmology (ICGC 2023)"
+title: "Presentation at the International Conference on Gravitation and Cosmology (ICGC 2023)"
 collection: talks
 type: "Conference talk"
 permalink: /talks/talk-1